AdamPaulSmith/FunctionMonkey/docfx/guides/gettingStarted.md

         }
     }

 Although you can use any validation system with Function Monkey (see the section on validation) the default package makes use of the excellent [FluentValidation](https://github.com/JeremySkinner/FluentValidation) framework and the above is a pretty standard validator for that system.
-Next we need to register it with out IoC container and add the Fluent Validation system so we'll update our _FunctionAppConfiguration_ class to look like the below:
+Next we need to register it with our IoC container and add the Fluent Validation system so we'll update our _FunctionAppConfiguration_ class to look like the below:

     public class FunctionAppConfiguration : IFunctionAppConfiguration
     {